The problem

 Docs that match the APIs

-Freed from that upkeep, Payabli's three-person team ships far more than its size suggests, and pours the time into the developer enablement it couldn't prioritize before: more interactive tools, comprehensive guides, and quickstarts.
+Freed from that upkeep, Payabli's three-person team ships far more than its size suggests, with no scaling ceiling in sight.
+The team pours the reclaimed time into the developer enablement it couldn't prioritize before: more interactive tools, comprehensive guides, and quickstarts.

 The move to Fern is part of a larger investment in making Payabli the simplest choice for software companies that need embedded payments, starting with documentation and SDKs that match the quality of the APIs underneath them.